Gluten-Free Homemade Custard

 • Whole milk + double cream.
 Using both gives our custard the right consistency and a little luxury that just using milk does not.

 • Extra dash of double cream.
-We also add a dash of cold cream to the custard right at the end which makes it taste just a little fresher.
+We also add a dash of cold cream to the custard right at the end which makes it taste just a little fresher and also takes the temperature down a little as scalding custard can burn the roof of your mouth.

 • Perfect pourable consistency!